-The idea to create the organization was conceived in 1999 after several people attended a workshop focusing on women acting on social justice issues.
-A small group, led by Jean Dugal, was formed and they identified poverty and food security as a Comox Valley issue needing to be addressed.
-Sheila Gridlestone is credited with initially taking the lead on the Fruit Tree Harvesting program.
+The idea to create the organization was conceived in 1999 when a small group led by Jean Dugal identified poverty and food security as issues in the Comox Valley needing to be addressed.
+Sheila Gridlestone is credited with taking the lead on what is now known as the Fruit Tree Program.

-The organization was officially registered as a non-profit society in the year 2000.
-While fruit harvesting, and now farm gleaning, remain our core programs … my how we have grown!
+LUSH Valley was officially registered as a non-profit society in 2000.
+While fruit harvesting, and now farm gleaning remain our core programs, we have really grown!

-LUSH Valley has been a catalyst for food-related projects, working hard to strengthen relationships in the local food system, and building on individuals’ food skills in an effort to increase self-reliance.
-The impact and scope of the organization have grown each year and now includes:
+LUSH Valley has been a catalyst for food-related projects, working to strengthen relationships in the local food system and build on individuals’ food skills in an effort to increase self-reliance.
+The impact and scope of the organization has grown each year and now includes:

-- Fruit Tree & Farm Gleaning: Utilizing volunteers to help us ‘share the harvest’ to ensure that good food doesn’t go to waste
+- Fruit Tree & Farm Gleaning: Utilizing volunteers to help us ‘Share the Harvest’ and ensure that good food doesn’t go to waste

-- Share the Harvest Community Garden: Mentoring people to learn to grow their own food as a community
+- Urban Agriculture: Mentoring people to learn to grow their own food and enrich community

 - Healthy Foods Programs: Teaching people of all ages to cook healthy meals and appreciate local food

-- Food Share: Hot Meals and Good Food Box programs serving vulnerable populations (in response to the COVID-19 Pandemic)
+- Food Share: Hot Meals and Good Food Box programs serving those with food insecurity

 - Advocacy: Collaborating with all levels of government to grow our local economy by supporting farmers and producers and to address the issue of food security

 - Food Policy Council: Working with local stakeholders to ensure a food secure future for all